Transitioning genders isn’t easy. But navigating the process in the workplace can feel even harder.

 For transgender people – an individual who does not identify with the gender they were assigned at birth – inclusiveness and acceptance can literally mean the difference between life and death.

-Inclusive workplaces foster openness, improve co-worker relationships and encourage staff to be their true selves at work – which in turn boosts performance and productivity.
-It’s arguably something every employer should strive for, regardless of employee circumstances.
+Inclusive workplaces foster openness, improve co-worker relationships, and encourage staff to be their true selves at work – which in turn boosts performance and productivity.
+It’s arguably something every employer should strive for, regardless of employee circumstances, and this includes effectively addressing inappropriate workplace behaviors.

 However, it’s not always simple.
 JoAnna Ferrari warns that going too far out of your way to foster inclusion while an employee is transitioning genders can alienate other members of the workforce – and embarrass or inadvertently shame the person who is transitioning.